-Six months after surgery, your weight loss will be progressing steadily, though it could slow down somewhat.
-At this stage after gastric sleeve, you should find yourself losing 45% to 55% of your excess body weight.
-This amount is equal to around 50 pounds of fat loss, which averages to around two pounds per week.
+Six months after surgery, your weight loss will progress steadily, though it could slow down somewhat.
+At this stage, after the gastric sleeve, you should find yourself losing 45% to 55% of your excess body weight.
+This amount equals around 50 pounds of fat loss, averages around two pounds per week.

 After One Year

 The first year following the gastric sleeve should bring you very close to your goal weight.
-Your weight loss may vary, but on average patients lose between 65% to 70% of excess body weight at this stage, as long as they follow healthy eating and exercise habits.
+Your weight loss may vary, but on average, patients lose between 65% and 70% of excess body weight at this stage as long as they follow healthy eating and exercise habits.

 18 Months After Gastric Sleeve Surgery

 It is now a year and a half after surgery.
-By this point, your weight loss should stabilize, though everyone is different.
-On average, patients lose between 60% and 70% of their excess body weight.
+Your weight loss should stabilize by this point, though everyone is different.
+Patients lose between 60% and 70% of their excess body weight on average.
 That’s 60, 70, or more lbs., all by following your bariatric surgeon’s advice!

 Three Years After Gastric Sleeve Weight Loss Surgery

-After three years, you should be used to living a healthier lifestyle.
-Given that all the above conditions are still present, which means you are still working with your bariatric surgeon by going to all of your follow-up appointments, and you are still living a healthy lifestyle that includes smaller meals, healthy eating, and regular exercise, it is not impossible to see 80% or even 100% excess weight loss by the three year mark.
+Given that all the above conditions are still present, you are still working with your bariatric surgeon by attending your follow-up appointments.
+You are still living a healthy lifestyle that includes smaller meals, healthy eating, and regular exercise; it is not impossible to see 80% or even 100% excess weight loss by the three-year mark.

-If you were 100 pounds overweight before, that means you could find yourself at your ideal weight, with 100 lbs. lost!
-All with plenty of energy, and more zest for life!
+If you were 100 pounds overweight before, you could find yourself at your ideal weight with 100 lbs. lost!
+All with plenty of energy and more zest for life!

 How to Calculate Your Weight Loss Before Gastric Sleeve Surgery

-Now multiply your goal weight by 75%, which is the average maximum weight loss after the gastric sleeve procedure.
+Now multiply your goal weight by 75%, the average maximum weight loss after the gastric sleeve procedure.
 200 lbs. x 75% = 150 lbs. of excess weight loss.